MicrosoftDocs/edge-developer/microsoft-edge/develop-for-microsoft-edge.md

 <!-- ====================================================================== -->
 ## Web platform

-_Web platform_ covers aspects of web development such as:
+Considerations for developing websites and products for the web platform include the following:

-*  Site compatibility-impacting changes coming to Microsoft Edge.
+*  Testing for coming changes that could impact compatibility of your website with Microsoft Edge.

-*  Move users to Microsoft Edge from Internet Explorer.
+*  Moving users to Microsoft Edge from Internet Explorer.

-*  Tracking prevention in Microsoft Edge.
+*  Configuring tracking prevention in Microsoft Edge.

-*  Detect Microsoft Edge from your website.
+*  Detecting Microsoft Edge from your website.

-*  Detect Windows 11 using User-Agent Client Hints.
+*  Customizing the Password Reveal button.

-*  Customize the password reveal button.
+*  Detecting Windows 11 by using User-Agent Client Hints.

 See [Web platform](web-platform/web-platform.md).